Heal Your Sleep: Natural & Spiritual Ways to Cure Insomnia

 Because your soul is restless.
 This happens when:

-You’re holding onto unresolved emotions
+You are holding onto unresolved emotions.

-You feel disconnected from your purpose
+You feel disconnected from your purpose.

-You’re suppressing spiritual gifts or intuition
+You are suppressing spiritual gifts or intuition.

-You’re energetically “clogged” by fear or stress
+You are energetically “clogged” by fear or stress.

 Ask Yourself: